Fine scales of decay of operator semigroups

 Note that every (complete) Bernstein function $f$ is increasing and every Stieltjes function is decreasing.
 Comparison of (\ref{compbern}) and (\ref{hpfc.e.stieltjes}) shows that if $h\in \Ce^\infty(0, \infty)$ is a Stieltjes function then $f(\lambda ):=\lambda h(\lambda )$ is a complete Bernstein function, and conversely if $f\in \Ce^\infty(0, \infty)$ is a complete Bernstein function then $h(\lambda ):=f(\lambda )/\lambda$ is a Stieltjes function.
 The classes of complete Bernstein functions and Stieltjes functions are preserved under various operations \cite[Theorem 6.2, Theorem 7.3, Corollary 7.4, Corollary 7.6]{SSV10}.
 We present here some which will be used in the paper.

 \begin{theorem} Let $f$ be a non-zero function on $(0,\infty )$. \begin{enumerate}[\rm (a)] \item $f$ is a complete Bernstein function if and only if $1/f(\lambda)$ is a Stieltjes function. \item If $f$ is a complete Bernstein function, then $\lambda /f(\lambda)$ and $\lambda f(1/\lambda)$ are complete Bernstein functions.
-The converse statements also hold. \item If $f$ and $g$ are both complete Bernstein functions or both Stieltjes functions, then $g \circ f$ is a complete Bernstein function. \end{enumerate} \end{theorem}
+Conversely, if $\lambda /f(\lambda)$ or $\lambda f(1/\lambda)$ is a complete Bernstein function, then $f$ is a complete Bernstein function. \item If $f$ and $g$ are both complete Bernstein functions or both Stieltjes functions, then $g \circ f$ is a complete Bernstein function. \end{enumerate} \end{theorem}

 Many examples of complete Bernstein functions, and hence of Stieltjes functions, are given in \cite[Chapter 15]{SSV10}.
 We give here a few of the most elementary examples that will be relevant in this paper.